 Why you should trust us

 I am a technology entrepreneur and engineer that has built and sold companies in Silicon Valley.
 I’ve been aware of cryptocurrency/blockchain since 2010 and started investing in 2012.
-A former business partner was one of the largest holders of bitcoin in the world, many in my network have made multiple millions of dollars in the last years, and I’ve successfully traded the major market movements in the 2017-2018 period.
-Disclosure: As of publishing, I own Bitcoin, Ether, Tron, Stellar, and Elf.
+A former business partner was one of the largest holders of Bitcoin in the world, many in my network have made multiple millions of dollars in the last years, and I’ve successfully traded the major market movements in the 2017-2018 and 2020-2021 bull periods.
+Disclosures: I own ETH, BTC, MATIC, LRC, and USDC.

 Bottom line for most preppers

 You shouldn’t invest in crypto until you’ve got your basic financial foundation in order.
 If you’ve got enough of a financial foundation where you have a retirement account or do some stock market investing, then you can look at putting some of your eggs in the crypto basket.